 Utah General Information

-Utah is a US state.
+Abbreviated as UT on ABBREVIATIONFINDER.ORG, Utah is a US state.
 The capital of Utah is Salt Lake City.
 The abbreviation is UT, the nickname of the state is The Beehive State.

 Salt Lake City